wormhole-foundation/wormhole-scaffolding/solana/README.md

 ## Getting Started

+First, you will need `cargo`, `anchor`, and `solana` CLI tools.
+If you need these tools, please visit the [Wormhole Documentation](https://docs.wormhole.com/wormhole/reference/environments/solana) for more details.

 > **Warning**
 > Known to cause problems with Solana version 1.15 - downgrade to Solana 1.14.14

-First, you will need `cargo` and `anchor` CLI tools.
-If you need these tools, please visit the [Anchor book] for more details.

 Once you have the above CLI tools, you can build the programs by simply running `make` which will also install this subdirectory's dependencies, such as `node_modules` and the Wormhole programs from the `solana` directory of the [Wormhole repo].

 ## Tests

 To run both unit and integration tests, run `make test`.
 If you want to isolate your testing, use either of these commands:

 - `make unit-test` - Runs `cargo clippy` and `cargo test`
 - `make integration-test` - Spawns a solana local validator and uses `ts-mocha` with `@solana/web3.js` to interact with the example programs.

 ## Code Changes

 If you are pushing code to a branch and there is a PR associated with it, we recommend running `make clean` to make sure the environment does not have any old artifacts.
 Then running the tests above afterwards to ensure that all of the tests run as you expect.

 [anchor book]: https://book.anchor-lang.com/getting_started/installation.html
 [wormhole repo]: https://github.com/wormhole-foundation/wormhole/tree/dev.v2/solana